azizahmad7751/PDF-Image-Tools/README.md

 # 📄 PDF & Image Tools

-A powerful and user-friendly web application built with **Flask** that allows you to manipulate PDF and image files seamlessly — inspired by the simplicity and aesthetics of iLovePDF.
+A powerful and user-friendly web application built with **Flask** that allows you to manipulate PDF and image files seamlessly, inspired by the simplicity and aesthetics of iLovePDF.

 ---